py5coding/py5book/content/processing_mode.md

     }
 ```

-Unfortunately, after calling `py5Bridge.terminate_sketch()`, the Sketch will still respond to mouse and keyboard events.
+Unfortunately, the Sketch will still respond to mouse and keyboard events after calling `py5Bridge.terminate_sketch()`.
 This might be undesirable.
 If this is a problem, set a terminated flag that your code checks in the event methods before proceeding with your desired event code.

 If you are not happy with any of this you can always override `exitActual()` in your Sketch class and call `System.exit()` or whatever else best suits your needs.
 If you figure out a better way to manage these exception issues, please share what you have learned and make a pull request.